Our porch has no screens so we use mosquito repellent plants to keep pesky insects away. Here is a list of 25 plants that repel mosquitoes!

 To begin with, you can plant most of these plants directly into the ground or keep them in pots.
-Also, some have lingering scents that just need a light breeze to spread the odor while others benefit you more with a gentle brush by.
+Also, some have lingering scents that just need a light breeze to spread while others are more beneficial with a gentle contact.
 Lastly, some plants that repel mosquitoes do better if you crush the leaves to release the oils.

 25 Mosquito Repellent Plants